saaivignesh20-zz/wadesktop_dark/README.md

 # wadesktop_dark

-A magical tool which can unlock the hidden dark mode in WhatsApp Desktop.
+A simple tool which can unlock the hidden dark mode in WhatsApp Desktop.
 This objective of this script is to help geeky and interested people around the world to experience the upcoming official dark mode feature before it's stable rollout.

 ## Disclaimer